 The establishment of civil rights as a foundation for the political-legal doctrine of Russian liberalism is based on a strong historical tradition.
 The author`s intention is to discuss Late Imperial Russia’s experience in designing a logical, unified construction of inviolable personal rights of individuals, which was a theoretical justification for the constitutionalism of the early 20th century.

 This article is a polemics on the methodology of research in historical inquiry discussing recent publications in the domain of early Soviet children’s books.
-The study of this material is gaining momentum in recent years.
+The study of this material has gained momentum in recent years.
 Scholars use this material for many reasons: demonstration of the new facets of the Russian Avant-garde, investigation of peculiarities of the Soviet childhood, or for deconstruction of the subtle way of indoctrination of the first generation of the Soviet kids and construction of the New Man (as in my own book which happened to be the first English-language monograph on the subject of Soviet picture-books).
 The article problematizes the limits of the usage of the trendy theories (or their buzzwords – like “disempowerment”) for writing on the material which cannot be easily matched with these theories.
 It discusses broad methodological issues: the applicability of fashionable theories to a given subject matter and where-when-how the popular agenda turns into tendentiousness and distortion of facts.

 The article reconstructs the lives of Siberian deti boiarskie Ivan and Fëdor Tomilov and their immediate descendants within the framework of the current historiographical debate on the descriptive principles of Russian society in the early modern era.
 From the mid seventeenth century to the early 1720s, the Tomilov brothers specialized in running peasant settlements (slobody).
 They very often got appointed in settlements where they had vested economic interests.
 Their careers are characteristic of only part of Siberian deti boiarskie: this points to the existence of variations in the types of service and in lifestyles within this social category.
 It comes out from the various descriptions of conflicts recorded in the Verkhotur´e governor’s office and Siberian Chancellery archives that the Tomilovs enjoyed support from members of various social groups who, for some of them, were relatives.
 At the same time, opponents from lower rungs (belomestnye cossacks, peasants) did not forget their lower social status.
 The Tomilovs, thanks to their connections with members of other social groups, successfully adapted to the state’s social legislation, which sometimes proved disadvantageous.
 However, after Peter’s reforms, Ivan’s descendants, who served in the newly formed Tobol´sk Dragoon Regiment, had less difficulty keeping their privileged status than Fëdor’s, who held on to their traditional way of life as deti boiarskie running settlements.
 Thus, biographical and microhistorical approaches permit both to problematize and corroborate the “grand narratives” of social history based on traditional terminology and focusing on state policy.